RhetTbull/photosmeta/README.md

 faces and keywords are merged with any data found in destination file (removing duplicates)

-Optionally, will write keywords and/or faces (persons) to Mac OS native keywords (xattr kMDItemUserTags)
+Optionally, will write keywords and/or faces (persons) to Mac OS native keywords/tags (xattr kMDItemUserTags)

+If you only want to export photos without updating metadata, I recommend you use the companion project [osxphotos](https://github.com/RhetTbull/osxphotos).

 ## Installation